IWSLT/IWSLT.github.io/_pages/2024/conference.md

 Please join the [IWSLT Evaluation Campaign google group](https://groups.google.com/g/iwslt-evaluation-campaign){:target="_blank"} for periodic updates, community questions and opportunities to receive sponsored cloud computing credits.

-## Special Session: Recent Highlights in SLT
+## Special Session

-IWSLT 2024 will introduce a special session entitled "SLT Recent Highlights".
+IWSLT 2024 will include a special session entitled [Recent Highlights in SLT](/2024/special-session)
 <!--The session intends to provide an overview of recent highlights from the field across venues, with a series of short presentations focused reviews on recent developments and new/emerging trends.
 Additionally, a short and lively discussion may follow the presentations.
-We believe this initiative will contribute to a better understanding of the current landscape of SLT research and foster collaboration and exchange of ideas within the IWSLT community.-->
+We believe this initiative will contribute to a better understanding of the current landscape of SLT research and foster collaboration and exchange of ideas within the IWSLT community.

-For more information, see here: [Special Session: Recent Highlights in SLT](/2024/special-session).
+For more information, see here: [Special Session: Recent Highlights in SLT](/2024/special-session). -->

 ## Paper Submission